 Court Referral Community Service Program

 All guests must wear masks and practice social distancing when visiting the Volunteer Center.
+Plexiglas barriers have been added for everyone’s safety.
 In addition, we ask that you do not enter the building if you are experiencing symptoms of respiratory illness, including fever or cough.

 Questions?
 Call (310) 212-7997 or email Court Referral Staff